-- Ensure you are authorised under the UK Internal Market Scheme (UKIMS) to declare that your goods are 'not at risk 'of moving to the EU.
-Details on 'not at risk' goods can be found on GOV.UK - UKIMS is an enhanced and expanded trusted trader scheme.
-Further details on the scheme and how to get authorised can be found on GOV.UK. - 2.
+- 1. Ensure you are authorised under the UK Internal Market Scheme (UKIMS) to declare that your goods are 'not at risk' of moving to the EU - Details on 'not at risk' goods can be found on GOV.UK. - You need to be authorised under UKIMS to obtain the fiscal benefit (zero tariff) when you make your Supplementary Declaration.
+Further details on UK Internal Market Scheme and how to get authorised can be found on GOV.UK. - 2.
 Check if you can claim a customs duty waiver.
 If your goods are 'at risk' (of moving into the EU), you may be able to claim a waiver on tariffs.
 More details on how to claim a customs duty waiver can be found on GOV.UK - 3.
-See the Tariffs on goods movements into NI guide for step-by-step instructions on options to minimise your tariff exposure, or watch the Tariffs on goods entering NI what are your options? webinar on NICTA.
-It is highly recommended that you consult this guidance, so you do not pay more than you need to - 4.
-Ensure that you hold the data required for completion of the Supplementary Declaration: - For an overview of data required for standard goods, refer to the Supplementary Declarations: Checklist for traders of standard goods guide on NICTA - For a more comprehensive list of data required, refer to the Data guide: TSS declaration data requirements on NICTA - 5.
-Determine the Commodity code for the goods that you move.
+See the Tariffs on goods movements into NI guide for step-by-step instructions on options to minimise your tariff exposure, or watch the Tariffs on goods entering NI what are your options? webinar on NICTA

+It is highly recommended that you consult this guidance, so you do not pay more than you need to.

+- 4. Ensure that you hold the data required for completion of the Supplementary Declaration: - For an overview of data required for standard goods, refer to the Supplementary Declarations: Checklist for traders of standard goods guide on NICTA - For a more comprehensive list of data required, refer to the Data guide: TSS declaration data requirements on NICTA - 5.
+Determine the Commodity code for the goods that you move

 Guidance on finding commodity codes for imports can be found on GOV.UK.
-It's recommended that once the commodity codes are determined, you keep the commodity code page on GOV.UK open to help you consult the requirements and conditions
+It's recommended that once the commodity codes are determined you keep the commodity code page on GOV.UK open to help you consult the requirements and conditions.

-If eligible, you may want to consider grouping simplification, which allows you to group together multiple goods items under a single commodity code that attracts the highest rate of duty, to reduce the number of items you need to declare on the Supplementary Declaration.
-See the Simplify your customs declarations: group goods under one commodity code guide on NICTA for more information and requirements.
+If eligible, you may consider using grouping simplification, to reduce the number of items you need to declare on the Supplementary Declaration if the goods are eligible for grouping.
+For more information and requirements on using grouping simplification refer to the Simplify your customs declarations: group goods under once commodity code guide on NICTA.